AstrobioMike/NASA-GeneLab-working/Metagenomics/Illumina/README.md

 ---

 # Details for reviewing
 * The primary GeneLab protocol document for review, holding main steps/programs and example code, is ['GL-DPPD-XXXX-Illumina-metagenomics.md'](GL-DPPD-XXXX-Illumina-metagenomics.md).
+Any thoughts/feedback on that would be appreciated 🙂

 * An example was done with 2 samples from [GLDS-286](https://genelab-data.ndc.nasa.gov/genelab/accession/GLDS-286/).
-  * The ['example-output' directory](example-output) in this repo holds the reasonably sized output files, but the larger ones aren't on here due to github limitations (like fasta files of assemblies and all gene calls).
+  * The ['example-output' directory](example-output) in this repo holds the reasonably sized output files, but the larger ones aren't on here due to github limitations (like the read files, fasta files of assemblies, and gene-calls).

   * The processing is implemented as a Snakemake workflow.
 The primary snakefile is [here](example-output/processing_info/Snakefile).